Burningstone91/smart-home-setup/README.md

 In the sensor section put the person_id (configured in the person app) and the corresponding room presence sensor.

-The person presence app sets the home state of the person to "yes" or "no" based on the area the person is currently in.
-If the area is "not_home" for 3 minutes, the home state is set to "no".
+The person presence app sets the home state of the person to True or False based on the area the person is currently in.
+If the area is "not_home" for 3 minutes, the home state is set to False.

 Add another class in the "presence.py" file: